DatavenueLiveObjects/Connect-Live-Objects-to-Splunk/README.md

 # Splunk to value your Live Objects IoT data

-    “Splunk’s core offering collects and analyzes high volumes of machine-generated data.
-It was developed in response to the demand for comprehensible and actionable data reporting for executives outside a company’s IT department.”
+__Splunk’s core offering collects and analyzes high volumes of machine-generated data.
+It was developed in response to the demand for comprehensible and actionable data reporting for executives outside a company’s IT department.__

-    Wikipedia
+__Wikipedia__

 # Get and easily install Splunk